abemedia/abemedia.github.io/README.md

 [Web Design Brighton](http://abemedia.co.uk)
 ===================
-This is the new web presence of ABE Media - Web Design Brighton.
+This is the web presence of ABE Media - Web Design Brighton.

 ##Licence